 And do not imagine that those who were killed in God’s path are dead.
 No!
 They are living and they are provided near their Lord.
 3

 Of course, martyrs have different ranks and stations before Allah.
 For example, the martyrs of the Battles of Badr and Uhud have higher ranks than other martyrs.
-Moreover, the Doyen of Martyrs (سيد الشهداء), Hussain ibn Ali, has the highest rank among all martyrs and his status of being alive and having the capability to affect what happens in this world is much more than other martyrs.
+Moreover, the Master of Martyrs (سيد الشهداء), Hussain ibn Ali, has the highest rank among all martyrs and his status of being alive and having the capability to affect what happens in this world is much more than other martyrs.

 Hadith About Martyrs